iotaledger/wasp/packages/vm/readme.md

 ## Processor and the sandbox interface

-In native and `wasmtime` implementations one _processor_ represents one smart contract.
+In native and non-native implementations one _processor_ represents one smart contract.
 It gives full power to the smart contracts on the ISC chain, such as manipulate native IOTA assets, call other smart contracts (processors) on the same chain and send requests and assets to other ISC chains.